Our story

 Infection Control

 During the Covid pandemic, Barbara was involved in developing infection control recommendations for MRI units and in promoting the use and development of MR Safe facemasks.
-Her design for a metal free facemask enabled a company to win (2021) a Scottish Business Award for Innovation.
+Her design for a metal free facemask enabled a company to win a Scottish Business Award for Innovation in 2021.

 “Pad-safe” design for patient padding

-Barbara is keen to work with scanner manufacturers to discuss development of innovative “Pad-safe” designs for patient padding and can be contacted at mrisafetymatters.co.uk.
+Barbara is keen to work with scanner manufacturers to discuss development of innovative “Pad-Safe” designs for patient padding and can be contacted using the email button at the bottom of this page.

 Autism-friendly MRI

-Barbara is an associate member of City St George's Research in Radiography, Radiotherapy and Radiology Group (CRRA3G) and was part of a collaborative project led by Dr Christina Malamateniou at City, University of London, aiming to improve the MRI scanning service for autistic individuals.
+Barbara is an associate member of City St George's Research Radiographer Group (CRRAG) and was part of a collaborative project led by Dr Christina Malamateniou at City, University of London, aiming to improve the MRI scanning service for autistic individuals.

 Standardising Testing of Safety Knowledge